ProCO-RPHopkins/NeuronClassification/README.md

 ## Output

-When you run the code, you will see:
+When you run the code, you will see

 * **Initial Data**: A preview of the first few rows of the generated neuron data.